nnaumenko/metaf/readme.md

 Recognition of the following groups is planned for implementing (not in this particular order):

 * Additional visibility value for runway, e.g. VIS 2 1/2 RWY11
-* VC indicator for lightning and other phenomena, e.g. FRQ LTG VC or VIRGA VC ALQDS
 * Ground-based or aloft obscurations with octa, e.g. FG SCT000 or FU BKN020
-* Cloud type format used in Asia-Pacific region, e.g. 3CU012
 * Recent precipitation group used in South America, e.g. PP000

 ## Acknowledgements